Omnia and LiveTiles Unite to Form a Stronger Future → Read more

 Healthcare workers must know that their health and safety, as well as their patients’, are the top priorities of hospital management.
 This is one of the best ways to attain genuine employee engagement, says a Harvard Business review article written by academics and healthcare leaders in Australia.

-Based on the analysis of data gathered over a six-year period (2013-2018) from over 80 hospitals in Victoria, Australia, the article says genuine employee engagement can be achieved by encouraging employees to “observe, report, and fix errors or problems that place patient or staff safety in jeopardy.”
+An analysis of data gathered over six years (2013-2018) from over 80 hospitals in Victoria, Australia, found that genuine employee engagement can be achieved by encouraging employees to observe, report, and fix errors or problems that place patient or staff safety in jeopardy.

 Provision of mental healthcare